DRDO Lakshya

-The drone remotely piloted by a ground control station provides realistic towed aerial sub-targets for live fire training.
-The drone is ground or ship launched from a zero length launcher and recovery is by a two-stage parachute system developed by ADE (DRDO), for land- or sea-based recovery.
+The drone is remotely piloted by a ground control station and provides realistic towed aerial sub-targets for live fire training.
+The drone is ground- or ship-launched from a zero length launcher.
+Recovery is by a two-stage parachute system developed by ADE (DRDO), for land- or sea-based recovery.
 The drone has a crushable nose cone, which absorbs the impact of landing, minimizing damage.
 The flight path may be controlled or pre-programmed, based upon the type of mission.